International Study Centre

 A Confirmation of Acceptance for Studies (CAS) is a unique reference number which confirms you have been accepted on a course of study in the UK.
 It is required for your Student visa application.
 You can apply for your CAS up to six months before your course start date (three months if you are in the UK).

 a.
-Book and take your Pre-CAS interview (if required)
+Book and take your Readiness Check (if required)

 b.
 Pay any fees due - check the information in your payment plan in your offer letter